 We were admittedly a little bummed the drive was over as we pulled up to Nobu Marbella, even with Drake & Future’s “Jumpman” blaring.
 Needless to say we can’t wait to get back behind the wheel of the GLB when it launches next year.

-While the pricing has yet to be announced, you can expect to see the GLB 250 in early 2020, with the GLB 35 launching later in July or August, plus an electric model sometime soon.
+The MY 20 GLB 250 4MATIC SUV will start at a base MSRP of $43,990 CAD.
+You can expect to see the GLB 250 in early 2020, with the GLB 35 launching later in July or August, plus an electric model sometime soon.